 - When management command is invoked.

 - AppRegistryNotReady: Happens during importing of an application config or models module triggers code which is not dependent on app registry.
 If you execute database queries with ORM, this problem could take place.

 - ImportError: cannot import name … – It takes place when import sequences end in a loop.
 You can eliminate the process by minimizing dependencies between models modules.

 - Django.contrib.admin causes automatic discovery of admin modules.
 Change INSTALLED_APPS from django.contrib.admin to django.contrib.admin.apps.SimpleAdminConfig to prevent it.

 Hopefully, now you can integrate Django applications in your web development easily.

-If you’re interested to learn more about Django and other full stack developer languages and tools, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about Django and other full stack developer languages and tools, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 Q1.
 What are the advantages of using Django as a web framework?

 Django is a popular open-source web-based framework that offers an efficient and easy means of creating websites.
 Django can also be used to develop smart apps without any development expenses.
 One of the main advantages of using this framework is that it takes significantly less time to develop an application.
 This is due to the MVT architecture that facilitates parallel development of components and easy integration.
 Django is based on Python, which offers excellent ease of use and understanding for effective implementation.
 It also provides high-end security with cross-site scripting, click-jacking, and other mechanisms.

 Q2.
 What do you need to know before learning Django?